cfenollosa/os-tutorial/02-bootsector-print/README.md

+# Bootsector Print

-*Concepts you may want to Google beforehand: interrupts, CPU registers*
+## Concepts you may want to Google beforehand

+### interrupts, CPU registers

-**Goal: Make our previously silent boot sector print some text**
+## Goal: Make our previously silent boot sector print some text

 We will improve a bit on our infinite-loop boot sector and print something on the screen.
 We will raise an interrupt for this.